renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_load/README.md

 `dynamic_load` flow allows you to create shared libraries for the kernels and loads only the desired libraries at runtime, therefore generates a smaller binary than `dynamic_link`.

-- Like dynamic_link BUT Load the shared lib with dlopen in host code to access
+- It is similar to dynamic_link BUT Loads the shared lib with dlopen in host code to access.
-- Only loaded libraries are in memory
+- Only loaded libraries are in memory therefore reducing memory usage.
-- Recommended for designs with many aocxs
+- However it requires cubersome extra steps to load libraries, functions and handle name mangling.
-- Cumbersome extra steps to load libraries, functions and handle name mangling
+- It is recommended for designs with many aocxs.

 ```
 icpx ... -fPIC -c vector_mul.cpp -o mul.o